Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

   where the value denoted `M` in the PureEdDSA signing procedure takes the value denoted `PH(M)` in the EdDSA signing procedure.

-PureEdDSA [RFC8032] cannot be divided in this way.
+PureEdDSA [RFC8032] cannot be divided in this way since such a division would require that the _digester_ has access to the private key.

 The following algorithm identifiers are defined: